WayScience/CytoSnake/docs/tutorial.md

 unzip metadata.zip && unzip barcode_platemap.csv.zip
 ```

-The first step it to prepare your files for analysis, this is simply
+The first step is to prepare your files for analysis.
+This is simply
 executed by typing:

 ```text